-In high school and college studying English, Psychology, and Music at Northeastern University, I grew more and more interested in meditation, yoga, and bodywork as a means to boost creativity and relieve stress and anxiety.
-I received Levels I and II Reiki certifications in Boston, MA, under Master Reiki Teacher Cynthia Piltch, Ph.D, and found ways to integrate aspects of energy healing into my career, which included teaching high school English and tutoring teens with learning-based language disabilities in Manhattan, and then running an after-school, nonprofit music program for teens in Methuen and Lawrence, MA.
-Seeing the benefits of mindfulness in our schools and systems, I eventually travelled to Nosara, Costa Rica, to complete my 200hr YTT at the Nosara Yoga Institute under Don and Amba Stapleton.
+Later on in college studying English, Psychology, and Music at Northeastern University, this developed into an interest in yoga and bodywork as a means to boost creativity and relieve stress.
+I received Levels I and II Reiki certifications in Boston, MA, under Master Reiki Teacher Cynthia Piltch, Ph.D, and found ways to integrate aspects of energy healing into my career, which included teaching high school English and tutoring teens with learning-based language disabilities in Manhattan, and then running a nonprofit youth development music program for teens in Methuen and Lawrence, MA.
+Seeing the benefits of mindfulness in our schools and government funded systems, I eventually travelled to Nosara, Costa Rica, to complete my 200hr YTT at the Nosara Yoga Institute under Don and Amba Stapleton.

 That's my story ...
 I look forward to hearing yours!